Immuron Announces FDA Removed Clinical Hold on New Campylobacter ETEC Therapeutic Paves way for Clinical Trial Initiation

 About Immuron

-Immuron Limited (ASX: IMC, NASDAQ: IMRN), is an Australian biopharmaceutical company focused on developing and commercialising orally delivered targeted polyclonal antibodies for the treatment of infectious diseases.
+Immuron Limited (IMCIMRN, is an Australian biopharmaceutical company focused on developing and commercialising orally delivered targeted polyclonal antibodies for the treatment of infectious diseases.

 For more information visit: http://www.immuron.com